All Episodes

 Whatever I can do to help you.

-Um I want to talk about CRTV in just a minute, but first I thought I'd just ask your thoughts on a couple of issues confront us today, especially the John Kerry speech telling Israel that they either have to be Jewish or democratic and they have to accept the solution, and we know what's better for you, and this is what you have to face.
+I want to talk about CRTV in just a minute, but first I thought I'd just ask your thoughts on a couple of issues confront us today, especially the John Kerry speech telling Israel that they either have to be Jewish or Democratic and they have to accept the solution and we know what's better for you.

 Your thoughts on what the Obama administration is doing to someone I think is probably our best ally in the Middle East right now.

-Yeah, I guess they had to get one last backstab in before the close of this uh awful administration and the close of this year.
+Yeah, I guess they had to get one last backstab in before the close of this awful administration and the close of this year.

 I want to throw up.

-The bubble of unreality that these people have inhabited has been unpenetrated, even after this past election.
+The bubble of unreality that these people have inhabited has been unpenetrated even after this past election.

-And thank goodness we will have somebody in office um come 2017 who understands, appreciates, and embraces Israel as America's strongest ally.
+And thank goodness we will have somebody in office come 2017 who understands, appreciates, and embraces Israel as America's strongest ally.

 That's right.